angular/angular/aio/content/guide/glossary.md

 The [CLI](#cli) [`ng new` command](cli/new) creates a file system directory (the "workspace root").
 In the workspace root, it also creates the workspace [configuration file](#configuration) (`angular.json`) and, by default, an initial application project with the same name.

-Commands that create or operate on apps and libraries (such as `add` and `generate`) must be executed from within a workspace folder.
+Commands that create or operate on applications and libraries (such as `add` and `generate`) must be executed from within a workspace folder.

 For more information, see [Workspace Configuration](guide/workspace-config).